 Starting a business

 It's easier than you think!
 This short guide puts you in contact with the planning, permitting, and business tax functions of the City, and gets you on your way to opening your doors.
+Check out the menu items on the left side of this page for more detail on various stages of the approval process.
+Not all parts of the process apply to every project, but we hope this is a good resource to get you started.

 Pre-Development Inquiry Sessions (PDIs)